giovanni-mocellin/L1Trigger-CSCTriggerPrimitives/README.md

 ## CSC ME1/1 LUTs

+LUT for which ME1/1 wire group can cross which halfstrip.
+1st index: WG number.
+2nd index: inclusive HS range

-* map wiregroup onto min and max half-strip number that it crosses
+* map wiregroup onto min and max half-strip number that it crosses in ME1/a.
+Keep in mind that ME1A is considered an extension of ME1B.
+This means that ME1A half-strips start at 128 and end at 223
    - CSCLUT_wg_min_hs_ME1a.txt
    - CSCLUT_wg_max_hs_ME1a.txt

+* map wiregroup onto min and max half-strip number that it crosses in ME1/a.
+When the half-strips are triple-ganged, (Run-1) ME1A half-strips go from 128 to 159
    - CSCLUT_wg_min_hs_ME1a_ganged.txt
    - CSCLUT_wg_max_hs_ME1a_ganged.txt

+* map wiregroup onto min and max half-strip number that it crosses in ME1/b.
+ME1B half-strips start at 0 and end at 127
    - CSCLUT_wg_min_hs_ME1b.txt
    - CSCLUT_wg_max_hs_ME1b.txt